agarwal13/release-process/README.md

 Commit 2 on develop branch

 # New PoC
-Adding in the intial feature
+Adding in the intial feature => bug fix 1